D-MODD: A Diffusion Model of Opinion Dynamics Derived from Online Data: Introduction

-In this letter, we address this gap by empirically modeling the stochastic dynamics of opinion change from empirical data.
-Our results can be summarized in twofold: (i) We measure, for the first time in a large online social network, the conditional probability that a user updates their opinion given their previous state and (ii) we use this empirical transition kernel to calibrate and propose a new opinion-dynamics model D-MODD that links observed behavior to an effective stochastic differential equation for opinion dynamics
+In this article, we address these gaps by empirically modeling the stochastic dynamics of opinion change from empirical data.
+Our results can be summarized in two key results: (i) We measure, for the first time in a large online social network, the conditional probability that a user updates their opinion given their previous state and (ii) we use this empirical transition kernel to calibrate and propose a new opinion-dynamics model D-MODD that links observed behavior to an effective stochastic differential equation for opinion dynamics.

+This article is organized as follows.
+In Sec.\ref{sec1}, we present the dataset, the construction of the latent opinion space, and the validation of the inferred opinions.
+In Sec.\ref{sec2}, we introduce the stochastic description of opinion dynamics, including the empirical reconstruction of drift and diffusion functions and the D-MODD model.
+In Sec.\ref{sec3}, we analyze user profiles in relation to the inferred diffusion properties.
+Finally, Sec.\ref{sec4} concludes with a discussion of the implications and perspectives of our approach.